bitVivAZ/blog/_webdev/SevereGamingZA.md

 This project will always be close to my heart since this was my first 'big project'.
 I've learned so much by making this website and hosting it through DigitalOcean.

+Unfortunatly we disbanded in 2019 and thus decided to take the website off.

 ### TECH STACK

 - Django